-International companies such as Sixt, Europcar and Avis operate in Georgia.
+International companies such as Sixt, Europcar, Hertz, and Avis operate in Georgia.
 There are also local rental companies.
 However, one of the safest and cheapest ways to travel is to book a car with a driver.
 For more details please send us an email.

 Georgia offers hotels; hostels (in the big cities); chateaus in the wine-growing region – Kakheti; guesthouses throughout the country.